mosaicml/examples/bert/README.md

 * `main.py` — A straightforward script for parsing YAMLs, building a [Composer](https://github.com/mosaicml/composer) Trainer, and kicking off an MLM pre-training training job, locally or on Mosaic's cloud
 * `glue.py` - A more complex script for parsing YAMLs and orchestrating the numerous fine-tuning training jobs across the 8 GLUE tasks, locally or on Mosaic's cloud
 * `convert_c4.py` — Code for creating a streaming C4 dataset, which can be used for pre-training.
 See [Dataset preparation](#Dataset-preparation)
+* `yamls/` - Pre-baked configs for training both our sped-up `Mosaic BERT` as well as the reference `HuggingFace BERT`
+* `requirements.txt` — All needed Python dependencies
 * `src/data_c4.py` — A [MosaicML streaming dataset](https://docs.mosaicml.com/projects/streaming/en/latest/) that can be used with a vanilla PyTorch dataloader or [Composer](https://github.com/mosaicml/composer)
-* `src/hf_bert.py` — Code for creating a HuggingFace BERT model for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.1/composer_model.html), for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.Trainer.html#composer.Trainer)
+* `src/hf_bert.py` — HuggingFace BERT models for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.1/composer_model.html), for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.Trainer.html#composer.Trainer)
-* `src/mosaic_bert.py` — Code for creating a Mosaic BERT model for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.1/composer_model.html), for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.Trainer.html#composer.Trainer)
+* `src/mosaic_bert.py` — Mosaic BERTs model for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.1/composer_model.html), for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.Trainer.html#composer.Trainer)
+* `src/bert_layers.py` — The Mosaic BERT layers/modules with our custom speed up methods built it, with an eye towards HuggingFace API compatibility
 * `src/bert_padding.py` — Source code for Mosaic BERT that supports reshaping tensors in order avoid inefficiencies due to padding
-* `src/bert_layers.py` — Source code for Mosaic BERT that re-implements BERT layers with our custom speed up methods built it, with an eye towards HuggingFace API compatibility
 * `src/flash_attn_triton.py` - Source code for the [FlashAttention](https://arxiv.org/abs/2205.14135) implementation used in Mosaic BERT
-* `yamls/` - Pre-baked configs for training both our sped-up `MosaicBERT` as well as the reference `HuggingFace BERT`
-* `requirements.txt` — All needed Python dependencies
+* `src/glue/data.py` - Datasets used by `glue.py` in GLUE fine-tuning
+* `src/glue/finetuning_jobs.py` - Custom classes, one for each GLUE task, instantiated by `glue.py`, which handle individual fine-tuning jobs and encode task-specific hyperparameters and datasets

 # Mosaic BERT

 Our starter code provides support for standard HuggingFace BERT models, as well as our own **Mosaic BERT**, which incorporates numerous methods to improve throughput and training.
 Our goal in developing Mosaic BERT was to apply a combination of methods from the literature to seriously speed up training time, and to package it in a way that's easy for you to use on your own problems!

 We apply:
 * [ALiBi (Press et al, 2021)](https://arxiv.org/abs/2108.12409v1)
 * [Gated Linear Units (Shazeer, 2020)](https://arxiv.org/abs/2002.05202)
 * ["The Unpadding Trick"](https://github.com/mlcommons/training_results_v1.1/blob/main/NVIDIA/benchmarks/bert/implementations/pytorch/fmha.py)
 * [FusedLayerNorm (NVIDIA)](https://nvidia.github.io/apex/layernorm.html)
 * [FlashAttention (Tri Dao, 2022)](https://arxiv.org/abs/2205.14135)

 ... and get them to work together!
 To our knowledge, many of these methods have never been combined before.

 If you're reading this, we're still profiling the exact speedup and performance gains offered by Mosaic BERT compared to comparable HuggingFace BERT models.
 Stay tuned for incoming results!

 ## Motivation

-The model reader of this README likely does not train BERT-style models from scratch, but instead starts with pre-trained weights, likely using HuggingFace code like `model = AutoModel.from_pretrained('bert-base-uncased')`.
+The average reader of this README likely does not train BERT-style models from scratch, but instead starts with pre-trained weights, likely using HuggingFace code like `model = AutoModel.from_pretrained('bert-base-uncased')`.
 Such a reader may wonder: why would you train from scratch?
 We provide a detailed rationale below, but the strongest case for training your own Mosaic BERT is simple: **better accuracy, with a faster model, at a low cost.**

 There is mounting evidence that pre-training on domain specific data improves downstream evaluation accuracy: